 The spiral is a dynamic symbol, indicating endless movement and in use from the Neolithic period onwards (circa 5000 BC).
 Bronze craftsmen continued to use the pattern during the Bronze Age, though more flamboyant and flatter spiral patterns were favoured.

-Description: An European Bronze Age copper alloy spectacle fastener, likely a fastener or pendant; formed of a square-sectioned rod spiralled tightly into two hair-spring coils connected by loop, on face side the protruding edge of rod is barbed.
-The shape resembles spectacles from where the name of this type of ornament originates.
-May have been a part of a complex fibula or other adornment like a bracelet.
+A European Bronze Age copper alloy spectacle fastener or pendant, formed of single round-section rod spiralled tightly into two hair-spring coils connected by a loop.
+The loop to the top would have been used as an attachment.
 This type of fastener was widely distributed from the Balkans to Greece and Italy.